branner-non-code/notes/notes/content/OS_X/Chinese_tone_marks_on_Macintosh.md

 Note that to get **ü** (u-umlaut) with a tone-mark, use v.
 So `option-v v`: **ǚ**, `option-a v`: **ǖ**, `option-a V`: **Ǖ**, etc.

-And note that some combining Unicode forms will not display correctly everywhere — a case in point is **ü̆**, above, which appears as two discrete characters on this pages in Firefox (v.
+And note that some combining Unicode forms will not display correctly everywhere — a case in point is **ü̆**, above, which appears as two discrete characters on this page in Firefox (v.
 31.0) but not in Chrome (v.
 37.0.2062.120).

 ### More information